 Then the one will be equal both to itself and the others?
 Clearly so.

-And yet the one, being itself in itself, will also surround and be without itself; and, as containing itself, will be greater than itself; and, as contained in itself, will be less; and will thus be greater and less than itself.
+And yet the one, being itself in itself, will also surround and be without itself; and, as containing itself, will be greater than itself; and as contained in itself, will be less; and will thus be itself; and, as contained in itself, will be less; and will thus be greater and less than itself.

+It will.
 Now there cannot possibly be anything which is not included in the one and the others?